jotaro-gogogo/idsave/README.md

-# idsave
+# IdSave
-Database app to store my ideas.
+This app receives an image followed by a side note and a category, then stores it into a database.
+I made this app just to manage and keep in order my ideas for future projects.